DawnGate/relearn/micro-components/grid-resize/README.md

 We will focus on how render many as possible box with video aspect ratio ( For video conference box :D)

+With draggable and resizable box I have found this link https://www.youtube.com/watch?v=NpBZtR1nLwA

 # Version history:

 - Version 0.1: View when have multiple